Jjaaminy/Jjaaminy/README.md

 - ⚡ Fun fact: ...
 -->

-### I am Jaaminy and I am an IMS Student😄
+### My name is Jaaminy,  and currently I am an IMS Student studying in Winterthur😄
-- 👨‍💻 currently learning the basics of many programming languages
+- 👨‍💻  I'm currently in the process of learning the fundamentals of several programming languages
-- ⚡In my free time I like to draw, dance and do fun things with my friends
+- ⚡  In my spare time, I enjoy drawing, dancing, and having fun with my friends.
 <br>